 Other Things to Consider When Choosing A Grow Tent Size

 If you have a certain number of plants you want to grow, that will obviously be the primary factor in determining how large a grow tent you buy.
 But it won’t necessarily be the only one.
 Here are a few other factors you might need to consider.

-You can’t get a 5 by 5 foot grow tent if you only have a 3 x 4 foot space in which to keep it.
-The size tent you can get is obviously limited by the size of the space you have in which to keep the tent.
 And if you plan on venting the grow tent into the same room, you want that room to be considerably larger than the tent.